 - Call history

 Here’s how to create an iPhone backup using Enigma Recovery:

 - Open software and connect iPhone to Mac or PC

 - Export data to your computer

-Even transferring your photos to the computer and deleting them from your device could make a huge difference in storage availability if you’d still like to create an iCloud backup.
-Try Enigma Recovery today.
+Even transferring your photos to the computer and deleting them from your device could make a huge difference in storage availability.
+If you’d still like to create an iPhone backup, try Enigma Recovery today.
 Use the free trial to see how it works.